 Operating systems (OS) for the Fairphone 2

-Originally, the Fairphone 2 was delivered with Android 6.
+Originally, the Fairphone 2 was delivered with Android 5 and later, Android 6.
 An upgrade to Android 7 was released on the 13th of November 2018.
 The latest release is available for you via our Updater App.
 You can download the Fairphone Updater App in the Google Play Store or download it manually.

 There are two different versions of the operating system by Fairphone: